violenil/ArtistPrediction/README.md

   "macro_f_score": [
     0.5102112720296128, 0.5129003851385256, ....]}```

    __Interpreting the json files__
   - The file consists of four keys. the date the file got created, no_of_artists, no_of_epochs, either macro_f_score or micro_f_score.
   - The 'no_of_artists' and 'no_of_epochs' keys consists of integers as values.
-  - the micro_f_score or macro_f_score consists of list of scores, where each score corresponds to scores per epoch.
+  - the 'micro_f_score' or 'macro_f_score' consists of list of scores, where each score corresponds to scores per epoch.

 #### Plots
 The plots are generated using matplotlib. no_of_epochs are plotted on the x-axis and f-scores are on the y-axis.